• Home

 Do I get a lot of praise and attention for shrinking myself?

-If size is the primary focus of my life, I’ve been heavily indoctrinated into diet-wellness culture.
-(Wellness culture has the same toxic pressures, except it’s wrapped in a pretty bow.
-To the inexperienced, it doesn’t appear to be harmful.)
+If shrinking my body has become the primary focus of my life, I’ve been heavily indoctrinated into diet-wellness culture.
+(Wellness culture has the same toxic pressure to modify the body—except it’s wrapped in a pretty bow—and it’s still diet culture.
+To the inexperienced, it doesn’t appear to be harmful, but it can become just as damaging to one’s body and mental health.)

 How being a weight loss "success story" triggered an eating disorder